karanverma-23/dedup-mcp/README.md

 ## What's deferred to v2

-- Cross-type dedup (SCA→Container→DAST chain) — explicitly out of scope per Lavakush
+- Cross-type dedup (SCA → Container → DAST causal chain) — explicitly out of scope for v1
-- Live NVD/GitHub Advisory lookup for richer CVE↔GHSA mapping
+- Live NVD / GitHub Advisory lookup for richer CVE ↔ GHSA mapping
-- Hashing for privacy (currently emits matched fields in the clear; v2 should optionally SHA256 them)
+- Optional SHA256 hashing of matched fields for privacy when evidence shouldn't be in the clear
-- `harness_get` for individual issue details (MCP server doesn't expose it today; orchestrator must work from `harness_list` payload)
+- Per-issue `harness_get` hydration for line numbers (needed to unlock SAST T1 / HIGH tier matches when scanners don't include line numbers in the compact list payload)